RickStrahl/Westwind.Globalization/Readme.md

 If this file exists configuration values are read from it.

 #### ASP.NET Core IConfiguration
-Westwind.Globalization also registers the `DbResourceConfiguration` instance as an `IOptions<DbResourceConfiguration>` instance which allows strongly typed access to the configuration and allows configuration via:
+For ASP.NET Core operation Westwind.Globalization also registers the `DbResourceConfiguration` instance as `IOptions<DbResourceConfiguration>` which gives strongly typed access to the configuration via depedency injection.

+This means you can use any configured configuration providers - most commonly:

-* appsettings.json
+* appsettings.json using a `DbResourceConfiguration` object
 * Environment variables
 * User Secrets store